davesheinbein/ui-kit-modern/src/components/Monetization/Explanation.md

 ## Overview

-The `Monetization` component folder provides a unified, configuration-driven system for rendering monetization-related UI elements, such as paywalls, subscription prompts, purchase dialogs, and in-app currency displays.
+The `Monetization` component folder provides a , configuration-driven system for rendering monetization-related UI elements, such as paywalls, subscription prompts, purchase dialogs, and in-app currency displays.
 The system is DRY, extensible, and easy to use both directly and via factories.

 ### Key Files